-I grew up in an area near an old apple orchard and the old gnarled trees were something to see, like great arthritic old ladies anchored into the earth.
+I grew up in an area near an old apple orchard and the old, gnarled trees were something to see, like great arthritic old ladies anchored into the earth.
 I always wondered about the knobby growths on the apple trees and since then have discovered that there are a couple of things that can cause them.
-Read on to learn more these apple tree growths.
+Read on to learn more about these apple tree growths.

 Apple Tree Burr Knots

 Burr knots on apple trees are particularly common on some apple varieties, especially early “June” cultivars.
 Apple tree burr knots (also spelled burrknots) are clumps of twisted or knobby growths on apple tree branches, usually when they are three years old or older.
 This occurrence increases on dwarf rootstocks.
 The outgrowths can produce both shoots and roots, so if you want to start another tree, you need only prune the affected branch from the mother and plant it.
 The downside of burr knots on apple trees is that they can be an entry point for disease and pests.
 Also, a tree bearing a large yield of apples combined with many burr knots may become weak and break if the wind picks up.
 As mentioned, some cultivars are more prone than others, and conditions such as low light, high humidity, and temps between 68 and 96 degrees F. (20-35 C.) may facilitate the production of burr knots.
 Also, there is some indication that wooly aphid infestations are causing injuries that result in forming knots.
 Burrknot borers may also be a cause.
 Choose rootstock that is less prone to burr production.
 You may also paint Gallex on the knots, which can aid in callus formation or healing.
 If the tree is severely afflicted, you may want to take it out altogether since numerous burr knots can weaken the tree, opening it up for infection or infestation that will eventually kill it.